WAKING THE VILLAGE wrote -

 We have two dreams.
 One is small- to see us to a graceful end.
 The other is absurdly big- to ask our community to stand by Tubman and commit the $200,000 to see us through the year ahead.

 The small dream is to raise $15,000 in the next few days.
 This would allow us 30 days to find housing and childcare for our current Tubman families.
-The outcomes would not be those the residents were aiming for as of last Friday because one month is not enough time to build savings, work up affordable housing lists, find quality childcare, secure employment, and complete schooling.
+The outcomes would not be those the residents were aiming for as of last Friday because one month is not enough time to build savings, work up affordable housing lists, find quality childcare, and complete schooling.
 We would have to somehow settle for basic stability over blossoming.
 The $15,000 would also allow us to continue to provide services on site for the entire month, and give our staff one month of income as they scramble to secure work.

 The big dream would be for us to survive this and come out stronger.
 Relying on government funding is always scary.
 We see way too many great program fall to budget cuts.
 If we could develop a strong base of donors quickly, we could emerge from this with a stronger foundation, and residents who had witnessed the miracle of community.
 More than anything, we want to prove to our residents that this city and this world thinks they are worth the investment.

 Furthermore, we already having $97,000 secured for 2013, along with owning our program sites and bringing in consistent income through ArtBeast, our cottage industry to sustain Tubman.
 We know how to put together funding to sustain a program.
 We were just denied that chance with the lack of notice.
 We can get back on our feet- and soon.
 We just need the time.

 It would take 650 people committing $25 a month to Tubman for the next 12 months to survive this moment.